 The NSW Settlement Partnership

-The NSW Settlement Partnership (NSP) is a consortium of community organisations, led by Settlement Services International, delivering settlement services in agreed areas of NSW under the Department of Social Services’ Settlement Services Programme (SSP).
+The NSW Settlement Partnership (NSP) is a consortium of community organisations, led by Settlement Services International, delivering settlement services in agreed areas of NSW under the Department of Home Affairs’ Settlement Engagement and Transition Support (SETS) program.

-The NSP represents a unique and innovative settlement services model and provides an opportunity for organisations with a long and proud history in service delivery to migrants, refugees and humanitarian entrants to work collaboratively to address the aim and objectives of the SSP.
+The NSP represents a unique and innovative settlement services model and provides an opportunity for organisations with a long and proud history in service delivery to migrants, refugees and humanitarian entrants to work collaboratively to address the aim and objectives of SETS.

-The consortium comprises 23 organisations, including SSI and its 11 member Migrant Resource Centres and multicultural services, as well as 11 community organisations located around the state.
+The consortium comprises 21 organisations, including SSI and its 11-member Migrant Resource Centres and multicultural services, as well as nine community organisations located around the state.

 The NSW Settlement Partnership is supported by